lgimeneza/skylab-bootcamp-201804/staff/lgimeneza/auction-app/README.md

 # Isomorphic SSR + React + Redux Auction App Demo

-### This project explores how to do an Isomorphic Server Side Rendering App with React + Redux combine it with events on client side with socket.io
+### This project explores how to do an Isomorphic Server Side Rendering App with React + Redux combined with events on client side with socket.io

 [Documentation](docs)